Lior-Asher/Daily-Active-Users/README.md

 Count distinct Daily Active Users from a file stream.
 Only TXT and CSV files are supported.
 ### Running the app
-Create a folder called "resources" in the same folder as the jar file.
+Copy "resources" folder to the same folder as the jar file.
 The jar file is in "target" folder.
-Add files to the folder, in the format of two columns, the left is a user id, the right is a date of the format dd/MM/yyyy.
+Optional: Add new files to resources folder, in the same format as the example files.
 To run: `java -jar <jar_name> <file_name> <date>`
 The result is the number of distinct users, in the file and date specified.
 ### Docker image